-The Planned Admission Number for Years 7-11 is 182-day places and 10 boarding places.
+The Planned Admission Number for Years 7 is 182 day places and 10 boarding places.1

-For Year 12, there will be 30 additional places for students who have fulfilled the entry requirement, in addition to students from the school's own Year 11 who have fulfilled the entry requirement.
+For Year 12, there will be 30 additional places for students who have fulfilled the entry requirement.
+Current Year 11 students, studying at RGS, are not admitted under this policy as they are already on role and will transfer to Year 12 if they meet the minimum entry requirement.

-3.0 11+ ADMISSION (YEAR 7 IN SEPTEMBER 2024)
+3.0 SECONDARY TRANSFER TEST (YEAR 7 IN SEPTEMBER 2024)